Restricted isometry properties

 The chatty lecture notes on uniform uncertainty look fun.

 The restricted isometry constant of a matrix \(A\), is the smallest constant \(\delta_s\) \((1-\delta_s(A))\|x\|_2^2\leq \|Ax\|_2^2\leq (1+\delta_s(A))\|x\|_2^2\) for all \(s\)-sparse \(x\).
-That is, the measurement matrix does not change the norm of sparse signals “too much”, and in particular, does not null them when \(\delta_s < 1.\)
+That is, the measurement matrix does not change the norm of sparse signals “too much,” and in particular, does not null them when \(\delta_s < 1.\)

 2 Irrepresentability

-The set up is a little different for regression-type problems, which is where “representability” comes from.
+The setup is a little different for regression-type problems, which is where “representability” comes from.
 Here we care also about the design, roughly, the dependence of covariates we actually observe, and the noise distribution.

 Zhao and Yu (2006) present an abstract condition called strong irrepresentability, which guarantees asymptotic sign consistency of selection.
-See also Meinshausen and Bühlmann (2006), who call this neighborhood stability, which is even less catchy.
+See also Meinshausen and Bühlmann (2006), who call this neighbourhood stability, which is even less catchy.

 More recently Meinshausen and Yu (2009) extend this (and explain the original irrepresentability more clearly IMO):

-Here we examine the behavior of the Lasso estimators if the irrepresentable condition is relaxed.
+Here we examine the behaviour of the Lasso estimators if the irrepresentable condition is relaxed.
 Even though the Lasso cannot recover the correct sparsity pattern, we show that the estimator is still consistent in the l2-norm sense for fixed designs under conditions on (a) the number \(s_n\) of nonzero components of the vector \(\beta_n\) and (b) the minimal singular values of design matrices that are induced by selecting small subsets of variables.
 Furthermore, a rate of convergence result is obtained on the l2 error with an appropriate choice of the smoothing parameter.

-They do a good gob of uniting prediction-error and model-selection consistency approaches.
+They do a good job of uniting prediction-error and model-selection consistency approaches.
 In fact, I will base everything off Meinshausen and Yu (2009), since not only is the prose lucid, it gives the background to the design assumptions and relaxation of coherence.

 TBC.